goblint/analyzer/docs/sas21-artifact-description.md

         The column "Size" of the table only gives physical LoC, which includes excessive struct and extern function declarations.

+### Notes
-The source code for benchmarks can be found in `./pthread/` and `./svcomp/`.
+* The source code for benchmarks can be found in `./pthread/` and `./svcomp/`.
+* Although the it takes ~20 min to run all the benchmarks, the script continually updates the results HTML.
+Therefore it's possible to observe the first results in the partially-filled table without having to wait for the script to finish.

 ## Extension